modin-project/modin/examples/tutorial/jupyter/execution/pandas_on_ray/cluster/exercise_5.md

 Often in practice we have a need to exceed the capabilities of a single machine.
 Modin works and performs well in both local mode and in a cluster environment.
-The key advantage of Modin is that your notebook does not change between local development and cluster execution.
+The key advantage of Modin is that your python code not change between local development and cluster execution.
 Users are not required to think about how many workers exist or how to distribute and partition their data;
 Modin handles all of this seamlessly and transparently.

+**Note**: You can also use a Jupyter notebook, but you need to deploy a Jupyter server on the remote cluster head node and connect to it.

 ![Cluster](../../../img/modin_cluster.png)